jegesh/cn1-object-cacher/README.md

 ```
 __Note:__ The `getObjectId` method must return a unique value for each object in the given cache.

+>__ParseObject Serialization__<br/>
+An example of a serializer for `ParseObject` (from the [parse4cn1 library](https://github.com/jegesh/parse4cn1)) can be found in
+[this gist](https://gist.github.com/jegesh/cdade7f8c9ffa525bac4f6bd3eae6b42).
+It is important to note that
+the implementation in the gist assumes that all `ParseObject` references are fetched at the time of serialization.

 A similar serializer can be easily implemented for the `User` class.
 Once we've done that,
 we can instantiate a `CacheFile` object and specify which class's cache it will manage by setting the typed parameter.